Academic Handbook Student Welfare Policies and Procedures

 1. This stage will be invoked

-1. Directly by a member of SMT if there has been a concern about the student being at immediate risk of harm or where serious concerns have been raised about their capacity to appropriately engage with study (see paragraph 16)
+1. Directly by a member of SMG if there has been a concern about the student being at immediate risk of harm or where serious concerns have been raised about their capacity to appropriately engage with study (see paragraph 16)

 2. Following a referral from Stage 1 due to either:

-1. SSD/Academic Advising referring the student because they have not agreed to and/or failed to engage with the Support Plan.
+1. SSD/Academic Advising referring the student because they have not agreed to and/or failed to engage with the Support Plan

 2. The student’s wellbeing is judged by SSD to be so poor that continuation at Stage 1 is not appropriate.